-Because of an upcoming project, I’ve been working with our team on cleaning up old and irrelevant content from our database.
-It’s a big task!
-But I soon noticed something that piqued my interest – many of our older alerts were drawing search traffic in large numbers.
+Because of an upcoming data migration, I’ve been cleaning up old and irrelevant content from our database.
+After reviewing traffic logs, I soon noticed something that piqued my interest – many of our older alerts were drawing search traffic in large numbers.

 Coincidentally, a case study on “evergreen” content was making the rounds on my social media channels, demonstrating the consistent search referral patterns of evergreen content.
 Could it be that our high search performers were evergreen too?

 First, let’s define evergreen content.
 It’s not a brochure.
 It’s not a bio or service description.
-It’s informational or reference material that never goes out of date.
-Popular evergreen content types are “how tos” and definitions of key concepts.
+Evergreen content is informational or reference material that never goes out of date.
+Popular evergreen content types are “how tos” and definitions of key concepts related to a topic.

-Because our firm – like many others – uses reverse chronological order for our publications, much of our great evergreen stuff gets buried.
-And we are sitting on a goldmine!
+Because our firm – like many others – uses reverse chronological order for displaying publications on our site, much of our great evergreen stuff gets buried.
+As it turns out, we are sitting on a goldmine!

 For example, I found one alert over 5 years old that was still generating 4000 visits per year purely from search engine traffic.
 See it here:

-Because it was getting so much traffic, the author reviewed and updated it and – perhaps not surprisingly – the subject matter had changed very little.
+Because it was getting so much traffic, I asked the author to review and update it and – perhaps not surprisingly – the subject matter had changed very little.
 Evergreen!